OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		15. JT - We recognise that the role is important for the health of the community in the long term.
 But we don't need to do it quite yet.
 When we go open source and people have the opportunity to contribute, we will need to assign these tasks, to members and partners.
 At some point we may find that this role is needed or even self sustaining.
 So let's review it then.
 		16. MDA - Will we find the resources to do the job?
 		17. JT - We will to do some of the job; we can do it ourselves for now.
-		18. A-OWIS-SC-2016-10: JT - As part of going open source we need a Communications Plan.
-OWIS-A
+		18. ACT-OWIS-SC-2016-10: JT - As part of going open source we need a Communications Plan.
+OWIS-ACT
 12. **Risk review and development of mitigation plans**
 	1. JT – I propose that we hold quarterly SC calls - so schedule for June - and look at the risks for the Association.
 The TC manage the technical risks and escalate them to the SC when needed.
 	2. BB – The risks around management of IP and code provenance review won't wait until June.